 -Kasper Sage, Partner at BMW i Ventures

-BMW’s supply chain is composed of partners with varying degrees of IT and operational capabilities.
-Some of them have extensive technical capabilities while others may only have access to mobile and web applications.
-BMW needed a system that could onboard partners swiftly, regardless of their IT capability, and enable them to share data with full control and confidence that it would not be overwritten or manipulated.
+BMW’s supply chain is composed of a multitude of partners, distributed around the world with diverse capabilities and varying degrees of IT operational readiness.
+Some of them have extensive technical capabilities, while others may only have access to mobile and web applications.
+BMW needed a system that could onboard partners swiftly, regardless of their IT capability, and enable them to share data with full control and with confidence that it would not be overwritten or manipulated.

 Four main criteria were established for the use case in the context of a distributed data exchange: